 You know that feeling the first time you stayed-up on skis all the way down the slope last winter?
 That’s how my team wants to feel every day.
 Feels good, doesn’t it? .

 When I was twenty-one, I spent the summer logging in Vermont, which meant 4:00 a.m. wake-ups.
 I must have been going through some major biological activity because that habit stuck.
 Mornings are still my best time.
 I’m in the office by seven, checking Web sites, scanning newspapers, prepping for client meetings, etc. Early afternoon is staff time, and end of day is usually a client call.
 If the call doesn’t involve dinner, I’ll catch a sports game or watch a practice — with kids, that’s always an option.

+What motivates you?
 It really motivates me to see our team earn the complete trust of our clients.
 Our clients expect a big payoff, and so do we as a company.
 That’s how big effort and smart work ought to translate.
 There is tremendous reward when it all works.
 Of course, there’s nothing like three pending college tuitions to provide motivation...

 Boston Business Journal voted King Fish one